R-Prince/matchfit_nutrition/README.md

 ### Libraries

 - [JQuery](https://jquery.com/) - Used for DOM manipulation.
-- [Jasmine](https://jasmine.github.io/)  - Used to run automated tests on Javascript code.
 - [Materialize](https://materializecss.com/) - Used to create the structure and UI for the website and make the website responsive.
 - [Font Awesome](https://fontawesome.com/) - Used to provide icons for the website.
 - [Google Fonts](https://fonts.google.com/) - Used to style the website fonts.